 Transcript

-Narrator: The Buller region experienced two major earthquakes during the 20th century.
+Narrator: The Buller region experienced two major earthquakes during the twentieth century.
 On 17 June 1929, a magnitude 7.8 earthquake struck in the middle of the morning.
 It was felt all over New Zealand, but the worst hit region was Murchison.

 For days preceding the earthquake, booming noises had been heard in the hills around the town.
 The earthquake itself was exceptionally noisy – rumblings were heard in New Plymouth, over 250 kilometres away.
-It was caused by movement along the White Creek faultline west of Murchison.
+It was caused by movement along the White Creek Fault line west of Murchison.
 Along this fault, land moved upwards over four metres.

 A neighbour of farmer Charles Morel saw a gigantic slice of hillside slide towards the Morel farmhouse.